 Where does Zoysia grass grow best?

-Zoysia is a perennial season grasses that grows best in warm climate zones.
+Zoysia is a perennial season grass that grows best in warm climate zones.
 This makes it suitable to grow in hot and humid southeast parts of North America and Australia.

 Zoysia Japonica is the most popular among gardeners as its shade tolerant and has coarse blades.
-Areas in USDA planting zones 6 to 11 is suitable to grow zoysia grass.
+Areas in USDA planting zones 6 to 11 are suitable to grow zoysia grass.

 Zoysia grass seed for sale: Where to buy it?

-You can buy Zoysia grass seeds from the garden centre and nursery.
+You can buy Zoysia grass seeds from the garden center and nursery.
 There are also online stores such as Amazon from where you can buy varieties of Zoysia grass seeds.